Top 10 Best Black Football Players (All-Time List)

 At number 10, we have Sadio Mane, who has done exceptionally well for both his club and country for a while with consistency.
 A massive portion of Sadio’s salary goes to the welfare of his hometown and the outskirts of it.
 His impact during his stay with Liverpool was exceptional; maybe the highlight of his career was his time at Liverpool.
 His performance lit up the Anfield Stadium, with his curling shot from the left side of the field and his breathtaking assists.

-Due to his honorable and charitable work, Sadio Mane has won the Socrates Award.
+Due to his honourable and charitable work, Sadio Mane has won the Socrates Award.
 Additionally, he is considered one of the best African players who have played in the Premier League.
 His on-field performances are no short of impressive as well, winning domestic and European cups with the clubs he played for.
 Having played 585 games so far in his professional career, he has scored 241 goals while creating 120 assists.
 Impressive, Right?
-He has cemented his place as one of the best black football players in history and who knows, he might even move up ahead on our list, if he continues to perform.
+He has cemented his place as one of the best black football players in history, and who knows, he might even move up ahead on our list if he continues to perform.

-Notable Clubs | Matches | Goals | Assists | Trophies |
+| Notable Clubs | Matches | Goals | Assists | Trophies |

-Liverpool, Bayern Munich, Al Nassr | 585 | 241 | 120 | 11 |
+| Liverpool, Bayern Munich, Al Nassr | 585 | 241 | 120 | 11 |

 9. Kylian Mbappe – France

-Notable Clubs | Matches | Goals | Assists | Trophies Won |
+| Notable Clubs | Matches | Goals | Assists | Trophies Won |

-Monaco, PSG, Real Madrid | 442 | 332 | 134 | 18 |
+| Monaco, PSG, Real Madrid | 450 | 344 | 134 | 18 |

 8. Yaya Toure – Ivory Coast

 If you are looking for a fine talent in football who has been consistent throughout his career but never got his due credit, it is Yaya Toure.
-From Barcelona to Manchester City, he has played under many coaches, and all of them are equally wowed by his defensive skills and deep-lying playmaking abilities.
+From Barcelona to Premier League giants Manchester City, he has played under many coaches, and all of them are equally wowed by his defensive skills and deep-lying playmaking abilities.
 While many thought he had the potential to stand equal to Claude Makelele, his outside-of-the-pitch battles have wasted his potential.

-Notable Clubs | Matches | Goals | Assists | Trophies Won |
+| Notable Clubs | Matches | Goals | Assists | Trophies Won |

-Man City, Barcelona, Monaco | 626 | 104 | 72 | 17 |
+| Man City, Barcelona, Monaco | 626 | 104 | 72 | 17 |

 7. Clarence Seedorf – Netherlands

-Notable Clubs | Matches | Goals | Assists | Trophies Won |
+| Notable Clubs | Matches | Goals | Assists | Trophies Won |

-Inter Milan, Real Madrid, AC Milan | 877 | 128 | 136 | 19 |
+| Inter Milan, Real Madrid, AC Milan | 877 | 128 | 136 | 19 |

 6. N’Golo Kante – France

-Notable Clubs | Matches | Goals | Assists | Trophies Won |
+| Notable Clubs | Matches | Goals | Assists | Trophies Won |

-Leicester City, Chelsea, Al Ittihad | 510 | 32 | 39 | 7 |
+| Leicester City, Chelsea, Al Ittihad | 517 | 33 | 39 | 7 |

 5. Mario Balotelli – Italy

-Mario Balotelli is one of the most unique and unpredictable ballers of all time, who made his name in the world of football by his performance and impulsive behavior.
-While his skills and long rangers made him one of the best players, on the other hand, his attitude made sure the player didn’t get the praise he deserved.
+Mario Balotelli is one of the most unique and unpredictable ballers of all time, who made his name in the world of football by his performance and impulsive behaviour.
+While his skills and long range made him one of the best players, on the other hand, his attitude made sure the player didn’t get the praise he deserved.
 Balotelli has played for iconic clubs like Manchester City, AC Milan, and Inter Milan.
-Additionally, Balotelli helped Inter Milan win many domestic trophies and won the Premier League with Man City in 2012, making him one of the best black players in football.
+Additionally, Balotelli helped Inter Milan win many domestic trophies and won the Premier League with Manchester City in 2012, making him one of the best black players in football.

-People remember him for his power, confidence, and sometimes his wild behavior.
-Even though the black player didn’t reach his full potential, but gave many unforgettable memories to football fans.
+People remember him for his power, confidence, and sometimes his wild behaviour.
+Even though the black player didn’t reach his full potential, he gave many unforgettable memories to football fans.
 His journey is a reminder of how passion and personality can make someone special in football.
 Today, he might not have a club, but still, his cult following has made him relevant in the football discussions even now.

-Notable Clubs | Matches | Goals | Assists | Trophies Won |
+| Notable Clubs | Matches | Goals | Assists | Trophies Won |

-Inter Milan, Man City, AC Milan | 501 | 210 | 42 | 11 |
+| Inter Milan, Man City, AC Milan | 501 | 210 | 42 | 11 |

 4. Didier Drogba – Ivory Coast

 A top man on and off the pitch.
-Drogba is a living example of what a moment of a second can do in football.
-Jose Mourinho liked his performance when he was playing for Marseille.
-As Jose joined Chelsea, the first transfer he made was to buy Drogba from Marseille.
+Chelsea icon Didier Drogba is a living example of what a moment of a second can do in football.
+Portuguese boss Jose Mourinho liked his performance when he was playing for the French club Marseille.
+Since Mourinho moved to Stamford Bridge, the first transfer he made was to buy Drogba from France.
 He told Abrahamovic to pay and not speak.
-Boy, did that investment pay off.
-With 688 games to his name and scoring 302 goals, he is hailed as one of the best black football players of all time.
+Boy, did that investment pay off as he emerged as a club legend.

+With 688 games to his name and scoring 302 goals, Drogba is hailed as one of the best black football players of all time.
 He was an integral part of Chelsea’s League trophies.
-In his second spell with the Blues, he secured the Champions League trophy with his winning kick in a penalty shootout.
+In his second spell with the Blues, he secured the UEFA Champions League trophy with his winning kick in a penalty shootout.
 His popularity continued off the pitch with both football and political relations.
+His place at 5th in the list of best black footballers of all time remains a topic of debate, whether he should be higher or not.

-Notable Clubs | Matches | Goals | Assists | Trophies Won |
+| Notable Clubs | Matches | Goals | Assists | Trophies Won |

-Chelsea, Marseille, Galatasaray | 688 | 302 | 122 | 18 |
+| Chelsea, Marseille, Galatasaray | 688 | 302 | 122 | 18 |

 3. Samuel Eto’o – Cameroon

-Notable Teams | Matches | Goals | Assists | Trophies Won |
+| Notable Teams | Matches | Goals | Assists | Trophies Won |

-Barcelona, Inter Milan, Chelsea | 754 | 368 | 121 | 15 |
+| Barcelona, Inter Milan, Chelsea | 754 | 368 | 121 | 15 |

 2. George Weah – Liberia

-Notable Teams | Matches | Goals | Assists | Trophies Won |
+| Notable Teams | Matches | Goals | Assists | Trophies Won |

-PSG, AC Milan, Chelsea | 478 | 193 | 66 | 11 |
+| PSG, AC Milan, Chelsea | 478 | 193 | 66 | 11 |

 1. Pele – Brazil

-If Brazil is making a list and ranking their finest talents accordingly, Pele is miles clear.
-The Brazilian is considered one of the best in football.
-Due to his immeasurable impact, he is often hailed as one of the greatest football players of all time.
-From World Cup glories to personal accolades, he has written history that inspires every generation.
+If Brazil is making a list and ranking their finest talents accordingly, Pelé is miles clear.
+The Brazilian is considered one of the best in football to step on the field.
+Due to his immeasurable global impact and glorious career.
+He is often hailed as one of the greatest football players of all time.
+From World Cup glories to personal accolades, the legendary forward has written history that inspires every generation.
+Even though he never played in Europe, Pelé is regarded as the best black football player

-Notable Teams | Matches | Goals | Assists | Trophies Won |
+| Notable Teams | Matches | Goals | Assists | Trophies Won |

-Santos, New York Cosmos | 1363 | 1241 | – | 26 |
+| Santos, New York Cosmos | 1363 | 1241 | – | 26 |

 Frequently Asked Questions